MystenLabs/sui/doc/src/learn/sui-security.md

 The extreme public auditability of Sui also implies that all transactions and assets within Sui are publicly visible.
-Users that are mindful of their privacy may use multiple addresses to benefit from some degree of pseudonymity, or third-party custodial or non-custodial services that allow them to safely unlike their long-term identity from operations on Sui.
+Users that are mindful of their privacy may use multiple addresses to benefit from some degree of pseudonymity, or third-party custodial or non-custodial services.
 Specific smart contracts with additional cryptographic privacy protections can also be provided by third parties.

-TODO: Clarify the second to last sentence above.
-"Users that are mindful of their privacy may use multiple addresses to benefit from some degree of pseudonymity, or third-party custodial or non-custodial services that allow them to safely unlike their long-term identity from operations on Sui."
-What do we mean "allow them to safely unlike their" here?
-Consider breaking this into two sentences.

 ### Censorship-resistance and openness